jalapeno/jalapeno/README.md

     * Base data processors: parse topology and performance data coming off Kafka and populate the base data collections in the Arango graphDB or Influx time-series DB.
 The GoBMP-Arango and Telegraf pods are base processors.

-    * Virtual Topology or Edge processors: mine the graph and TSDB data collections and then populate virtual topology Edge collections in the graph DB.
-Linkstate-edge is an one such processor: <https://github.com/cisco-open/jalapeno/tree/main/linkstate-edge>
+    * Virtual Topology or Graph processors: mine the graph and TSDB data collections and then populate virtual topology Edge collections in the graph DB.  igp_graph and ip_graph are examples of graph processors: <https://github.com/cisco-open/jalapeno/tree/main/igp_graph>

 * **Databases** - An Arango Graph Database is used for topology modeling and as a document or key-value store.
 The graphDB is paired with an Influx Time-Series Database for collection of streaming telemetry data via Telegraf/gNMI.
+Jalapeno's extensible structure allows for the addition of other datastores in the futre.

-* **API** - expose Jalapeno's virtual topology data for application consumption
+* **API** - expose Jalapeno's virtual topology data for application consumption.
+The base Jalapeno install includes a [REST API](api/v1/README.md) for querying ArangoDB data collections and running graph traversals.
+There is a separate API-GW project under development here: <https://github.com/jalapeno-api-gateway>

-    * An implementation focusing on fetching topology and telemetry data from Jalapeño can be found in a separate GitHub organisation: <https://github.com/jalapeno-api-gateway>
+* **Control Plane Applications** - SDN control applications that mine the graph and time-series databases for the label stack or SRv6 SID data needed to execute topology or traffic engineering use cases:

-* **Control Plane Applications** - SDN control applications that mine the graph and time-series databases for the label stack or SRv6 SRH data needed to execute topology or traffic engineering use cases.
+  * [srctl](https://github.com/jalapeno/srctl) is an example Jalapeno control plane application. *`srctl`* is a linux command line utility modeled after kubectl, and which enables an endpoint to make an call to Jalapeno's API to request a network service or path based upon the endpoint's desired paramenters. *`srctl`* will receive the SRv6 SID instruction from the API call and can program local linux or VPP routes based on the SRv6 instruction.

-Jalapeno's kubernetes architecture make it inherently extensible, and we imagine the number of collectors, graphDB virtual topology use cases, and control plane applications to expand significantly as our community grows.
+Jalapeno's kubernetes architecture makes it inherently extensible, and we imagine the number of collectors, graphDB virtual topology use cases, and control plane applications to expand significantly as our community grows.

 #### ** Note on BGP-LS